markmanx/isoflow/README.md

 });
 ```

+## Running Isoflow in development mode
+To run Isoflow on a local development server with hot-reloading enabled:

+1. `npm i`
+2. `npm run start`.

 ## Developer documentation
-For more detailed API documentation, examples and more, see the [developer documentation](https://v2.isoflow.io/docs).
+For detailed API documentation, examples and more, see the online [developer documentation](https://v2.isoflow.io/docs).
+Or if you'd prefer to build and run the docs locally:

-Documentation is included in this package and is built with NextJS.
-To run the docs locally, run `npm run start:docs`.
+- `npm run start:docs`

 ## CodeSandbox

-Demo the latest version of Isoflow on Codesandbox [here](https://codesandbox.io/p/sandbox/github/markmanx/isoflow/tree).
+You can demo the latest version of Isoflow on [CodeSandbox](https://codesandbox.io/p/sandbox/github/markmanx/isoflow/tree).
 The sandbox is always synced with the Github repo.

 ## Contributing
 - Isoflow is actively being worked on.
 Missing something or found a bug?
-Report it [here](https://github.com/markmanx/isoflow/issues) or join our [Discord server](https://discord.gg/efXxbsha).
+Report it [here](https://github.com/markmanx/isoflow/issues) or join our [Discord server](https://discord.gg/QYPkvZth7D).
 - Want to contribute?
 See [good first issues](https://github.com/markmanx/isoflow/contribute).